 Arguably the most anticipated show of New York Fashion week is Marc Jacobs.
 He closes the weeklong affair every season, and his shows always feature a slew of buzzy models with only single-name monikers such as Gigi, Bella, and Kendall.

-Last year, however, Jacobs received a different kind of media buzz—namely, over the hairstyles models wore for his spring 2017 collection.
+Back in 2017, however, Jacobs received a different kind of media buzz—namely, over the hairstyles models wore for his spring 2017 collection.
 Models of all ethnicities donned dreadlocks, and many media outlets called out the designer for appropriating Rastafarian culture.
 He later offered a sincere apology in an interview with InStyle, which also featured a photo shoot with hip-hop artists wearing a hip-hop–inspired line from his collection.

 This season, the models walked down the runway in what are described as "hair wraps."
 No hair is visible.
 Instead, all hair is slicked back with hair gel and tucked tight inside beautiful silk wraps made out of scarves by British milliner Stephen Jones.